 The Panther Creek Award is named after this ghost.
 Its wild spirit still permeates what is left of our forests and mountains.
 Pennsylvania was once an endless woodland forest, it is said — one that stretched from the woods of New Jersey, throughout the Pennsylvania Commonwealth, and endlessly west.
 Tribal elders claimed that a squirrel could climb a tree near the Atlantic Ocean’s shore, and never have to touch ground until it reached the Mississippi River bank.

-The Panther Creek Award is looking for writing that explores the ghosts, and all that which is lost to us — the history and past realities – even when writing of, or perhaps especially when writing of, the “realities” of today.
-No matter what part of the world we come from, loss is a sad reality, and exploring that which was as it existed (in a more historically focused work of non-fiction, for instance), or as it exists in that which is (in a more contemporary work)– there is a sense of the richness, of many layers of realities, of centuries — and that is what we are looking for.
-Richness.
-Depth.
+The Panther Creek Award is looking for writing that explores the richness created by many layers of reality, many facets of time.
+We want writing that will stand the test of centuries.
 Echoes of forever…and nevermore.
 Henry Thoreau is credited with the saying, “Read not the times, read the eternities.”
 What we say here, with Panther Creek, is “Write not only the times, but the eternities.”
-We are looking for depth, for richness, for extensive understanding in expansive context.
 We are looking for powerful writing that awakens our spirit.
 We are looking for non-fiction which calls forth great powers.

 All awards are decided by Hidden River staff, and decisions are final.
 The semi-finalists, finalists and winner will be announced on this blog, so please be sure to bookmark us to keep up-to-date on our progress.